markymawk/BrawlCratePlugins/README.md

 ## 1.6 Import palettes
 **Usage:** Right-click any "Palettes" group

-Import new palettes from one or many external PLT0 files.
+Import new palettes from one or more external PLT0 files.
 </details>

 <details>